Petergtzz/PyLox/README.md

 ## Why Pylox?
 In Crafting Interpreters, two implementation of Lox are described.
 One focusing on simple, clean, and clear code in Java, and one focused on performance and low-level interaction and implementation in C. I decided to write the clean interpreter in Python.

-This is Incomplete.
+## Status
-As of right now, this implementation is incomplete, and any and all code is my interpretation of Bob’s ideas.
+This implementation is incomplete, and any and all code is my interpretation of Bob’s ideas.